bemasc/risav/draft-xu-risav.md

 ## NAT scenario

-As all the outter IP header should be the unicast IP address, NAT-traversal mode is not necesarry in inter-AS SAV.
+As all the outer IP header should be the unicast IP address, NAT-traversal mode is not necessary in inter-AS SAV.

 # IANA Consideration